-In Leeds, Dr Alastair Cardno is the Course Organiser, Hannah Megaw is the Course Coordinator, Dr Jide Adeyefa and Dr Becky Fitton are the Associate Course Organisers, Dr Owen Obasohan, Dr Taha Anjum and Dr Ayo Ilesanmi are the CASC Teaching Organisers, and Dr Clare Dowzer is the Course Website and Blackboard Manager.
+In Leeds, Dr Alastair Cardno is the Course Organiser, Freya Smith is the Course Coordinator, Dr Becky Fitton and Dr Shekhar Natarajan are the Associate Course Organisers, Dr Owen Obasohan, Dr Taha Anjum and Dr Ayo Ilesanmi are the CASC Teaching Organisers, and Dr Clare Dowzer is the Course Website and Blackboard Manager.

-For trainees in North/East/West Yorkshire the majority of teaching is face-to-face in Leeds, with some sessions video-conferenced to/from Sheffield, and some joint sessions of all trainees in Leeds or Sheffield.
+For trainees in North/East/West Yorkshire & Humber the majority of teaching is face-to-face in Leeds, with some sessions online eg via MS Teams, including for joint sessions with trainees in Sheffield/South Yorkshire.